 The koi symbolism message from our koi spirit animal is one of achievement.
 We should not let the waves of negativity, anger, and self-doubt beat us down!
-When you release those weights they will allow your swim unhindered as long as there is breath left in order for learning how to use everything that has been learned throughout these struggles leads towards personal fulfillment
+When you release those weights they will allow you to swim unhindered as long as there is breath left in order for learning how to use everything that has been learned throughout these struggles leads to personal fulfillment

 The Koi as an animal totem